porterjamesj/website/content/blog/8-memory-bug.md

 insert pdb calls in the API code to debug further.

 When debuggers fail me, I usually reach for `strace`[^2], and this time was no different.
-I `strace`d the API server prociess, then made requests to it, disconnecting them before they could complete.
+I `strace`d the API server process then made requests to it, disconnecting each request before it completed.
 This revealed lots of [`recvfrom`](http://linux.die.net/man/2/recvfrom) calls to a single file descriptor happening after the client closed its connection.
 I used `lsof` to examine the server process's open